spidernet-io/spiderpool/docs/develop/roadmap.md

 The following features are considered for the near future

+## support CLI

+provider a CLI tool to debug and operate

+* check which pod an IP is taken by

+* check IP usage

+* trigger GC

 ## support none kubernetes-native controller

 Spiderpool support to automatically manage ippool for application, it could create, delete, scale up and down a dedicated spiderippool object with static IP address just for one application.